 A client workstation may have several windows open on-screen at any time.
-The capability to activate, view, move, size, or hide a particular window is provided by the window services of the client operating system.
-These services are essential in a client/server implementation, because they interact with message services provided to notify the user of events that occur on a server.
-Application programs are written with no sensitivity to the windowing.
-Each application is written with the assumption that it has a virtual screen.
-This virtual screen can be an arbitrary size and can even be larger than the physical screen.
+The to activate, view, move, size, or hide a particular window is provided by the services of the client operating system.
+These services are essential in a er implementation, because they interact with message services provided to user of events that occur on a server.
+Application programs are written with no to the windowing.
+Each application is written with the assumption that it has a screen.
+This virtual screen can be an arbitrary size and can even be larger than the screen.

-The application, using GUI software, places data into the virtual screen, and the windowing services handle placement and manipulation of the application window.
-This greatly simplifies application development, because there is no need for the developer to build or manage the windowing services.
-The client user is totally in control of his or her desktop and can give priority to the most important tasks at hand simply by positioning the window of interest to the "front and center."
-The NOS provides software on the client workstation to manage the creation of pop-up windows that display alerts generated from remote servers.
-E-mail receipt, print complete, Fax available, and application termination are examples of alerts that might generate a pop-up window to notify the client user.
+The application, using GUI software, places data into the virtual screen, and the ing services handle placement and manipulation of the application window.
+This simplifies application development, because there is no need for the developer to manage the windowing services.
+The client user is totally in control of his or her and can give priority to the most important tasks at hand simply by positioning the of interest to the "front and center."
+The NOS provides software on the client to manage the creation of pop-up windows that display alerts generated from servers.
+E-mail receipt, print complete, Fax available, and application termination ples of alerts that might generate a pop-up window to notify the client user.

-4.4.4 Remote Boot Services
+Remote Boot Services

-Some applications operate well on workstations without any local disk storage; X-terminals and workstations used in secure locations are examples.
-The client workstation must provide sufficient software burned into erasable programmable read-only memory(E-PROM) to start the initial program load (IPL) that is, boot process.
+Some applications operate well on workstations without any local disk storage; Xand workstations used in secure locations are examples.
+The client workstation provide sufficient software burned into erasable programmable read-only memory (Eto start the initial program load (IPL)-that is, boot-process.

-E-PROM is included in all workstations to hold the Basic Input/Output System (BIOS) services.
-This mini-operating system is powerful enough to load the remote software that provides the remaining services and applications functions to the client workstation or X-terminal.
+E-PROM is included in all workstations to hold the Basic Input/Output System services.
+This mini-operating system is powerful enough to load the remote that provides the remaining services and applications functions to the client section or X-terminal.